-An all time party favourite, this game can be played by kids of any age, together in a large group.
+An all time party favorite, this game can be played by kids of any age, together in a large group.
 All you need to do is, turn up the music and let the kids groove.
-When the music stops the music, each kid should freeze immediately.
+When the music stops, each kid should freeze immediately.
 The last one to freeze or the one still moving needs to stay out for the next rounds.
-Continue playing till you have only one kid standing and you have a winner.
+Continue playing till you have only one kid standing and you will have a winner.

 Bring a big pile of large, over sized t-shirts and make the kids sit in a circle around it.
 Now give each kid 2 minutes to wear as many t-shirts as he/she can one over another.
 Stop the time and count the number of t-shirts worn.
 Continue the game with the next kid.
 The kid with the maximum number of t-shirts worn wins.